WolfOvs/chat/README.md

+## How to use CHAT

+- First add the Girl with 'ADD TO FRIEND BUTTON'
+- Let's chat with Sophie
+- Try to speak with her...(One suggest, write 'Bien') :)

+## Only Vanilla JS

 # Simple Gulp with SASS template

 This is a very simple document startup template.
 We have gulp with sass set up.
 We also have autoprefixer and browserSync installed.
-There are no unnecessary packages and no meddling with your JS or images.
+There are no unnecessary packages (only fontawesone for icons...) and no meddling with your JS or images.

 ## Usage
 The usage is fairly simple. `npm install` and later `gulp watch`.